mwang87/NatureAuthorSubmission_Dashboard/README.md

-## GNPS Dash Basic Template

-This is a minimally viable template for GNPS without a worker

-### Editing Tempalte

-1. Replace all references to template to your own name
-1. Change the external port in docker-compose.yml
-1. Make new repo
-1. Bring up the server with ```make server-compose-interactive```
+## Nature Author Formatting Dashboard

+This makes a dash dashboard to convert authors into javascript to auto enter them on the Nature submission website